Description of Carn Euny

 Carn Euny was extensively excavated between 1964 and 1972.
 It has suffered damage over the years from stone-robbing and farming, meaning the overall layout is not easy to make out.
 There seem to have been at least ten houses belonging to several different periods of occupation from the Iron Age onwards.
 The houses cluster together in a haphazard interlocking pattern, often sharing walls.

 Fogous are a distinct type of monument found only in the far west of Cornwall.
 The term derives from the Cornish word ‘ogo’, meaning cave.
-Most fogous were built during the later Iron Age (c 400 BC–AD 43).
+Most fogous were built during the later Iron Age (about 400 BC – AD 43).

 The fogou at Carn Euny comprises a remarkable underground stone chamber with a slightly serpentine entrance passage.
 Its original function is unclear.
 It may have been used as a place of refuge, or perhaps as a cellar for cold storage.
 Alternatively, the presence of certain features, such as the niche at the back of the chamber, may point to some kind of ritual significance.